A Silicon Valley icon reduces slow delivery cycles by testing faster and improves developer happiness

 40% improvement in developer feedback time by testing faster & smarter

 We analyzed builds, code changes, and test results to create what we call a "Confidence Curve" for Rocket Insights (shown below).
 This curve represents how quickly a developer finds that her changes have a problem.
 It shows the percentage of tests that Launchable needs to run on the x-axis to achieve the confidence level on the y-axis.
-You can think of confidence as the predicted number of regressions that will be found.
+You can think of confidence as the likelihood that a regression will be detected.

 The dotted line shows the pre-Launchable performance of the system.
 The key number on this curve is 90% confidence; 75% of the tests must run to get to 90% confidence (dotted line).
 With Launchable, only 20% of the tests must run to get to the same 90% confidence number (red line).

 By using Launchable to run only the pertinent 10% subset of tests, the test execution time drops by 20 minutes.
 The build time reduces from an average 51 minutes to 31 minutes which includes the 29 minutes overhead that Launchable doesn't influence.
 This overhead comes from compilation time.

 This is a 40% reduction in build time for developers!